jeffrey-a-meunier/fprime-documentation/tutorials/components/modify-topology.rst

         @ Spacecraft thruster.
         active component Thruster {

-Ensure that the base id (0x0F00) does not conflict with any other base ids in the topology.
+Ensure that the base id (0x0F00) does not conflict with any other base IDs in the topology.

 Add the instance to the topology
 --------------------------------